litaio/lita/README.md

 1. Consider using a service like [Uptime Robot](http://www.uptimerobot.com/) to monitor your Lita instance and keep it from [sleeping](https://blog.heroku.com/archives/2013/6/20/app_sleeping_on_heroku) when running on a free dyno. `/lita/info` is a reliable path to hit from the web to keep it running.

+## Running as a Daemon

+Lita comes with built in support for daemonization on Unix systems.
+The daemon setup will redirect log files and write out a pid file.

+To start Lita as a daemon, you can do something like this:

+    lita -d -p ~/lita.pid -o ~/lita.stdout.log -e ~/lita.stderr.log

+By default, lita will log the standard streams to `/var/log` and the pid in `/var/run`.
+If you specify paths that the lita process is unable to write to, you'll be given a warning and the pid and/or the logs will be written to the current user's home directory.

 ## API documentation

 Complete documentation for all of Lita's classes and methods can be found at [rdoc.info](http://rdoc.info/gems/lita/frames).